-The activity in secondary market sales of participations in project companies in the road, ports, water and energy sectors continues, with construction companies and other original shareholders in those companies seeking to free up capital to invest in other geographies or to focus on their core businesses.
-Investment funds keep seeking to enhance their position in the market, replacing to a certain extent the traditional banking groups and the investors.
+There continues to be significant activity in the secondary market, with construction companies and other original shareholders seeking to free up capital to invest in other geographies, or to focus on their core businesses by enhancing trade in market sales of participations in project companies in both the road, ports, water and energy sectors.
+Investment funds have become increasingly more active in the market, demonstrating and cementing the confidence of investors in both brownfield and greenfield projects, and replacing to a certain extent the traditional banking groups and investors.